Anuwat Kaewsamrit: Winning world titles

 In 2005, World Boxing Council (WBC) established new championships of Muay Thai and Anuwat was offered for its title.
 He fought against Singtongnoi Por.Telakun for the vacant first WBC Muay Thai title at featherweight on October 19, 2006.
 He won his first world title in his career with TKO in 3rd round.

 On August 22, 2008, he fought against Santipab Sit.
 Au.
 Ubon at Lumpinee Stadium for the vacant title of WPMF World featherweight title.
 He won by split decision at 5R.

 On March 1, 2009, he had a defending match against Shunta from Japan for WPMF World Featherweight title in the event of "M.I.D Japan presents M-1 Fairtex Muay Thai Challenge 2009 Yod Nak Suu vol.1".
-He knocked down with a left hook in the 1st round and the referee stopped the bout when Anuwat knocked down with a right hook.
+He knocked down Shunta with a left hook in the 1st round and the referee stopped the bout when Anuwat knocked down Shunta with a right hook.

 On June 26, in Montego Bay, Jamaica, Anuwat challenged Liam Harrison's WMC World Lightweight title, and won by TKO of the third round with right low kicks.

-On July 11, 2010, in Ariake, Tokyo, he had a defending bout against Shin Saenchi gym from Japan to defend his WPMF Featherweight title.
-He knocked out with a right cross in 5th round.
+On July 11, 2010, in Ariake, Tokyo, Anuwat was scheduled to defend his WPMF Featherweight title against Shin Saenchigym from Japan.
+He scored a knockout with a right cross in 5th round, retaining his title.